Senior Living History: 1930 - 1939

 “Old people, like children, have lost much of their economic value to a household.
 Most American families no longer live in houses where one can build on a room or a wing to shelter aging parents and aunts and uncles and cousins.
 They no longer have gardens, sewing rooms, and big kitchens where old people can help make the family’s living.
 Old people were not dependent upon their relatives when there was need in a household for work they could do.
 They have become dependent since their room and their board cost money, while they have little to give in return.
 Now they need money of their own to keep the dignity and independence they had when their share in work was the equivalent in money.”
 (Social Security, 1937)

-The Committee on Economic Security reported to President Roosevelt in 1935 that one-third to one-half of the 7.5 million people age 65 or older in the country were dependent on either public assistance or help from their families, and that only a relatively small percentage of that group were receiving any help from the government.
+The Committee on Economic Security reported to President Roosevelt in 1935 that one-third to one-half of the 7.5 million people age 65 or older in the country were dependent on either public assistance or help from their families.
+Only a relatively small percentage of that group was receiving any help from the government.
 (Committee on Economic Security,1935).

-By 1935, a majority of legislators agreed that a federal program for old-age pensions and welfare was required, to help the individuals in need, to stimulate the depressed economy by getting cash into the hands of citizens, and to “retire” older workers without impoverishing them in order to make their jobs available to younger people.
+By 1935, a majority of legislators agreed that a federal program for old-age pensions and welfare was required.
+It would help individuals in need, stimulate the depressed economy by getting cash into the hands of citizens, and “retire” older workers without impoverishing them to make their jobs available to younger people.

 Social Security Provides Reliable Income

-There were numerous plans proposed to provide assistance to the elderly.
+There were numerous plans proposed to assist the elderly.
 Some of the best-known included:

-• Upton Sinclair proposed a plan called End Poverty in California (EPIC) to provide $600 a year ($50 a month) to those age 60 and older who were needy, financed by income and inheritance taxes and a tax on idle land.
+- Upton Sinclair proposed a plan called End Poverty in California (EPIC) to provide $600 a year ($50 a month) to those aged 60 and older who were needy, financed by income and inheritance taxes and a tax on idle land.

 The cost of many of these plans would have been enormous.
 In contrast, the 1935 Social Security Act as it was finally written seemed relatively modest.
 The “Old Age Insurance” (OAI) program we call “Social Security” today was created as Title II of the Social Security Act.
 It established a pool of funds that workers would pay into while they were working, which they could draw upon to support themselves in retirement.
 The government would not pay for it.
-Instead, it would be funded out of contributions of both workers and employers.
+Instead, it would be funded by the contributions of both workers and employers.
 To keep the cost of the program down, the initial Social Security law limited the program to workers in commerce and industry other than railroads.
-However amendments to the law in subsequent years have added more and more groups to the program until it is now nearly universal.
+However, amendments to the law in subsequent years have added more and more groups to the program until it became nearly universal.
 (Social Security Act, 1935)

 Social Security Act Creates National Old-Age Assistance

-Title I of the 1935 Social Security Act created a program, called Old Age Assistance (OAA), which would give cash payments to poor elderly people, regardless of their work record.
-OAA provided for a federal match of state old-age assistance expenditures.
+Title I of the 1935 Social Security Act created a program called Old Age Assistance (OAA).
+OAA would give cash payments to poor elderly people, regardless of their work record.
+The program provided for a federal match of state old-age assistance expenditures.
 Among other things, OAA is important in the history of long-term care because it later spawned the Medicaid program, which has become the primary funding source for long-term care today.

-Although many people today only know about the Old Age Insurance (OAI) portion of the Social Security Act, in 1935, when the Act was passed, it was OAA that everyone was really interested in.
+Many people today only know about the Old Age Insurance (OAI) portion of the Social Security Act.
+In 1935, when the Act was passed, it was OAA that everyone was interested in.
 Support for Old Age Insurance was much weaker, and President Franklin Roosevelt had to work hard to convince Congress that OAI was an important component of the Social Security Act.
-One problem with the Old Age Insurance plan was that reserves had to be built up before they could begin paying benefits, and no OAI benefits were supposed to be paid before 1942.
+One problem with the Old Age Insurance plan was that reserves had to be built up before they could start paying benefits, and no OAI benefits were supposed to be paid before 1942.

-In the meantime, there were many elderly people who needed immediate help, and many others who would never receive many benefits from the OAI program because they were already retired or only had a few years left to work.
-Among others, Edwin Witte and Arthur Altmeyer, key contributors to the Social Security legislation, were concerned about those who were age 45-50, a group they called “the half old.”
+In the meantime, many older people needed immediate help.
+Many others would never receive many benefits from the OAI program because they were already retired or only had a few years left to work.
+Among others, Edwin Witte and Arthur Altmeyer, key contributors to the Social Security legislation, were concerned about those who were aged 45-50, a group they called “the half old.”
 OAA was designed to provide a stop-gap to make sure that those people had some help from the government as they aged since they would not be able to contribute enough before they retired to collect a meaningful benefit.

-OAA was fabricated out of the 28 state old-age assistance programs that had been put in place by the early 1930’s.
+OAA was fabricated out of the 28-state old-age assistance programs created by the early 1930’s.
 These programs varied quite a bit, but they were mostly brought into the new federal system as-is.
 Each state was allowed to set its own standards for determining eligibility and payments, with the federal government providing cash for a 50% match of up to $30 a month in aid.
 The lack of federal control was deliberate.
-The legislation was written that way to to get the support of states that wanted the federal government’s assistance without too many strings attached.
+The legislation was written to get the support of states that wanted the federal government’s assistance without too many strings attached.
 Only a few federal requirements were added:

 All the other provisions of the existing plans continued into the OAA program.
-This meant that in many states OAA was not available to elderly people who had families who “ought” to be supporting them and that beneficiaries could be required to turn over everything that they owned before receiving any assistance, while other states had no such restrictions.
+This meant that in many states, OAA was not available to elderly people who had families who “ought” to be supporting them.
+Beneficiaries could be required to turn over everything that they owned before receiving any assistance, while other states had no such restrictions.

 Aging Issues Generate National Interest